debrouxl/gcc4ti/trunk/tigcc/readme/Readme.txt

   This option is ignored for compatibility.

-For more info about standard options that are recognized by the compiler, have a look at the TIGCC Documentation, or visit http://gcc.gnu.org/onlinedocs/gcc_3.html.
+For more info about standard options that are recognized by the compiler, have a look at the GCC4TI Documentation, or visit http://gcc.gnu.org/onlinedocs/gcc_3.html.

 In addition, you can use '-WA,...' instead of '-Wa,...' to pass options to